SatishDivvi/Restaurant-Menu-Application/README.md

         ```

     **Note:** _You can create your own data by using `add_restaurant_data.py` file or you can also add more restaurants and menus in `lotsofmenu.py` file._

+### Oauth Setup - Facebook

+This section is mandatory for Facebook Signin in order to restrict unauthorized users from adding, deleting or modifying restaurants and their menus.
+This also provides authentication making users mandatory to sign in for admin privileges:

 ### Project Execution:

 - Execute command `python project.py` and with this server is now running at **localhost 5000**.